telerik/xaml-docs/controls/radrichtextbox/features/merge-documents/merge.md

 <tr>
 	<td>Insert the source document in an empty document.</td>
-	<td>All of the content from the source document is inserted in the target one.
+	<td>All of the content from the source document is inserted in the target document.
 The section properties are obtained from the source document.</td>
 </tr>

 <tr>
 	<td>Insert the source document between spans.
 Source document contains a single section.</td>
 	<td>All of the blocks (Paragraphs and Tables) in the source document’s section are inserted at the specific location.
 The section properties are omitted.
-For example, if the target document page orientation is portrait and the source is landscape, the result document will have portrait orientation.</td>
+For example, if the target document's page orientation is portrait and the source is landscape, the result document will have portrait orientation.</td>
 </tr>

 <tr>